regebro/hovercraft/docs/presentations.rst

 be made into paths.
 Usually in the software you will have to select the shape and tell your software to make it into a path.
-In Inkscape, transforming an object into a path will generally mean that the whole path is made of CubicBezier curves, which are unecessariy complex.
+In Inkscape, transforming an object into a path will generally mean that the whole path is made of CubicBezier curves, which are unecessarily complex.
 Using the "Simplify" command in Inkscape is usually enough to make the shapes into paths.

 Shape-scaling
 .............

-Hovercraft will counts how many slides that are to fit into the path you are using, and it will scale the path accordingly.
+Hovercraft will scale the path so that all the slides that need to fit into the path will fit into the path.
 If you therefore have several paths in your presentation, they will **not** keep their relative sizes, but will be resized so the slides fit.
-If you need to let the shapes keep their relative sizes, you need to combine them into one object/path.
+If you need to have the shapes keep their relative sizes, you need to combine them into one path.

 .. _documentation: http://docutils.sourceforge.net/docs/index.html